 Well, the boots were in an Ugg boots box, so maybe — just maybe — everything was just fine.
 Inside the box I would find real Uggs at a great price and not fake Uggs that I’d been prematurely spazzing about.
 Everything was going to be just fine after all.

 Nope.
 Everything was not just fine.

-And so the battle over fake boots begins…
+And so the battle over fake Uggs begins…

-I emailed the company a second time, this time with photographs of the fake boots they had sent me.
+I emailed the company a second time, this time with photographs of the fake Uggs they had sent me.

 I just received my boots.
 They look really good, for counterfeit Uggs.
 Unfortunately, since I paid $90 for what I was assured are authentic Uggs, I am not too pleased.
 Here is the link to the authentic Ugg Bailey Boot.

 If you look at the different angles, you can see from the pictures I’ve enclosed that the boots I received have multiple, visible flaws…which would indicate that these boots are not, in fact, authentic.
 The boots also have a stiff outersole, which is another indicator that the boots are not genuine Uggs, as shown on this page, a resource on counterfeit Uggs.